Wiki · Organization · Last reviewed June 25, 2026

 Product Stack

 LangChain.
-The open-source framework provides higher-level components for building agents and LLM applications across model providers, tools, prompts, structured output, middleware, memory, and common tool-calling loops.
+The open-source framework provides higher-level components for building agents and LLM applications across model providers, tools, prompts, structured output, middleware, memory, context engineering, and common tool-calling loops.
+In v1-era documentation, LangChain is deliberately narrower than the old kitchen-sink framework: it is an agent harness built on LangGraph, not a claim that every LLM application should use the same abstraction.

 LangGraph.
 LangGraph is the lower-level orchestration runtime for agent systems.
-Its documentation emphasizes durable execution, streaming, human-in-the-loop support, stateful workflows, and long-running tasks.
+Its documentation emphasizes durable execution, streaming, human-in-the-loop support, persistence, stateful workflows, subgraphs, and long-running tasks.
 It can be used with LangChain components or independently.

 LangSmith.
 LangSmith is the commercial platform for tracing, observing, evaluating, testing, and deploying AI agents and LLM applications.
-Its documentation describes it as framework-agnostic, meaning teams can use it even when they are not building on the open-source LangChain framework.
+Its documentation describes observability across traces and production-wide metrics, offline and online evaluation, and deployment options including cloud, standalone server, and self-hosted modes.

 Agent Engineering